siddharthdhar/anz-coding-test/Readme.md

 $ npm install
 ```

-3. Run the test on chromium:
+3. Run API and Web tests (Tests will run in headless mode by default):

 ```bash
 $ npm test